Tailored solutions for 1st and 2nd Mortgages

 Pros:

-Access Your Equity: Your home is one of the most valuable assets most
+- Access to Home Equity: Your home is one of the most valuable assets most Canadians own.
+A second mortgage allows you to convert this typically asset into accessible cash, effectively funding yourself.

-Canadians own.
-A second mortgage allows you to convert this typically asset into accessible cash, effectively funding yourself. - Low Interest Rate: While generally higher than first mortgages, second mortgages offer some of the lowest interest rates available, much lower than those of personal loans and credit cards.
+- Low Interest Rates: While generally higher than first mortgages, second mortgages offer some of the lowest interest rates available, much lower than those of personal loans and credit cards.

 - Tax Benefits: If used for home improvements or repairs, the interest on a second mortgage can be tax-deductible in Cananda.